fear-rush/portfolio-rewrite/src/content/projects/tandur.md

 ### 1. Tandur login page
 ![Tandur login page](/projects/tandur/login-page.png)

-The login page allows users to sign in to the Tandur IoT dashboard using credentials provided by our team.
+Login page allows users to sign in to Tandur IoT dashboard using credentials provided by our team.
 There is no option to sign up independently because the service requires on-site installation of IoT devices at the user's farm.
 Once the devices are installed, users can access their accounts with pre-provided credentials to manage their farm effectively.

 ### 2. Tandur select plant page